Design your own diamond ring with Nina’s

 Picking the stone

 Diamond selection should be an exciting process.
-At Nina’s we can help you to prioritise the 4 C’s without losing sight of your favourite design, or blowing your budget.
+At Nina’s we can help you to prioritise the 4 C’s without losing sight of your favourite design, and without blowing your budget!

 Picking the setting

 The setting can make or break a ring design.
 Based on the size of the finger, the style of the ring and the stones you have selected, there are many things to consider.
 But what's most important is choosing a setting which makes you feel joy.

 Rings can come in varied styles and appearance from classic and traditional to ultra-modern, and from simple and elegant to elaborate and grand.
 Your one-of-a-kind piece should fit your personality and everyday lifestyle.